Course Descriptions and Registration

 CHORUS BEGINNING (Class Fee) -- This is a Beginning Chorus for 7th Grade Students.
 Students are divided into 2 -3 sections (soprano and alto, Tenor or Bass) and learn to sing in 2 to 3-part harmony.
 Although called “Beginning”, this course is for all 7th Grade Students, regardless of ability or prior experience.
 Students learn rhythm reading, how to follow written music, and how to sing with correct tone and diction.
 There is one evening concert per term where the students perform for their parents and guests the music they learn in class.
 These concerts are required and are 20% of the term grade.

-DRAMA (Fee$) -- Drama is a performance-based class.
-Assessments are part of their grade for performances and projects; therefore, students are required to read, act, move, and more in front of the class and/or an audience as part of their grade.
-There are no alternative assignments provided for missed performance assessments.
-Students work independently and with groups to learn the techniques of performance, acting, improvisation, and communication.
-One free nighttime performance for family and friends is part of the class.
-The night of the performance, students remain after school until the entire event is over.
+DRAMA (Class Fee$) -- Drama is a performance-based class.
+Assessments and attendance are a part of their grade for performances and projects; therefore, students are required to read, act, move, and more in front of the class and/or an audience.
+There are no alternative assignments provided for missed performances or assessments.
+Students work independently and with groups to learn the techniques of performance, acting, improvisation, public speaking, and communication.
+One free night-time performance may be provided for family and friends as part of the class.
+For night performances, students remain after school until the entire event is over.

 BEG ORCHESTRA (Class Fee) - (No pre-requisites) Students will learn how to play violin, viola, cello, or bass at a beginning level.
-Assignments include; keeping a practice log, participating in performances, attending/viewing other performances, and daily participation.
+Assignments include keeping a practice log, participating in performances, attending/viewing other performances, and daily participation.
 Students will rent or purchase their own instruments.
 Instruments are available through Tooele Jr. High (first come, first serve) with a $50.00 rental fee.

 INTERMEDIATE ORCHESTRA (Class Fee) -- This class is a continuation of beginning orchestra and is open to students with 2-3 years of experience.
 Students will rent or purchase their own instruments.
 Orchestra skills, theory, and technique will be taught.
 Students will be expected to perform 3-4 concerts.